nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * If the `Tag` does not exist, you can use the label `f/` to force the creation and assignment of the `Tag`.

 Examples:
-* To assign the tag named `Florist` to the first person in the list, enter the command:
+* To assign an existing tag named `Florist` to the first person in the list, enter the command:
     * `tag 1 t/Florist`
 * To assign a new tag named `Musician` (that doesn't currently exist) to the second person in the list, enter the command:
     * `tag 2 t/Musician f/`